tfernd/sd-fused/README.md

 # Stable-Diffusion + Fused CUDA kernels = FUN!

-## For the impatiens:
+## For the inpatients:

 Using the notation `(a few words):weight` you can give emphasis (high number), take out emphasis (small number), or even avoid the subject (negative number).
-The words (tokens) inside the parentheses are given a weight that is passed down to the attention calculation, ehancing, attenuating or negative the attention to the given token.
+The words (tokens) inside the parentheses are given a weight that is passed down to the attention calculation, enhancing, attenuating, or negative the attention to the given token.

-Below is a small tests where the word `cyberpunk` is given different emphasis.
+Below is a small test where the word `cyberpunk` is given a different emphasis.

 ```python
 for t in np.linspace(-1.2, 4.2, 32):